matrix-org/matrix-appservice-slack/README.md

 3. Click on `bot users` and add a new bot user.
 We will use this account to bridge the the rooms.

 4. Click on `Event Subscriptions` and enable them.

+   1. You will need to decide on using either the **RTM API** or the **Events API**.
+      The RTM API is recommended because it does not require you to setup scopes or open ports to a webserver like the Events API.
+      Events API provisioning is forwards compatible with the RTM API and if enabled in the config, RTM is used by default.
+      The RTM API uses websockets and will pull information from Slack, whereas the Events API will push informaton to the bridge over HTTP.

+   2. If you want to use the RTM API, ensure that you have enabled RTM support in the config file.
+And then put your feet up, you are done.

+   3. If you want to use the Events API, follow these steps:

-At this point, the bridge needs to be started as Slack will do some verification of the request rul.
+      The bridge needs to be started as Slack will do some verification of the request url.
 The request url should be `https://$HOST:$SLACK_PORT"`.
-Then add the following events and save:
+Then add the following events to "Subscribe to Bot Events" and save:

-   Bot User Events:

          - team_domain_change
          - message.channels
-       - chat:write:bot
-       - message.groups (if you want to bridge private channels)
-       - users:read
+         - reaction_added
-       - team.info
+         - reaction_removed

-5. Skip this step if you do not want to bridge files.
-   Click on `OAuth & Permissions` and add the following scopes:
+5. Click on `OAuth & Permissions` and add the following scopes:

+   - files:read (So the bot may upload files to Matrix)
-   - files:write:user
+   - files:write:user (Upload files from Matrix)
+   - users:read (Profile information on users)
+   - team:read (Get basic information about the workspace)
+   - chat:write:bot (Write messages as the bridge bot)
+   - reactions:write (Add/remove reactions on Slack)

+   The following are needed if you plan to integrate the bridge with an Integration Manager:

+   - channels:read (Used to fetch information about public channels on the workspace)

    Note: any media uploaded to matrix is currently accessible by anyone who knows the url.
    In order to make Slack files visible to matrix users, this bridge will make Slack files